grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 Use short and scannable text for input field labels.
 Use sentence case and front-load your field labels with terms that most clearly describe the values they need to enter in the input field.

 If you provide instructions for an input field, be clear about limitations, requirements, and available characters for that field.
+Use a red asterisk for required fields.
 Use sentence case without punctuation for the instructions, unless there are multiple sentences.

 Optionally, you can provide descriptive placeholder text in an input field.
 If you do so, make your description clear and concise.